 Converting Celsius to Fahrenheit = oF = [(9/5) × oC] + 32

-The temperature of streams reflect the surrounding climate.
+Temperature of streams reflect the surrounding climate.
 Streams in warm climate generally stay warm throughout the year, while streams in colder climates tend to change throughout the year.
 The water in a stream is constantly mixing; hence, the temperature usually remains the same at all depths.
 However, in slow-moving waters, like deep pools, different temperatures at different depths are found.
 Riparian vegetation, snow melt, material on the stream bottom and banks, and industrial discharges all affect water temperature.

 Visit our Temperature information page for more information on natural and human factors that influence temperature.